LuxLang/lux/README.md

 Writing libraries in Lux will also help a lot in making this a more practical language for day to day use.

 Communication is done over Gitter and the Google group.

-## Caveats

-### Tags

-Tags that are unprefixed will just assume the prefix of the current module you're in.

-If you want to write variants/records with tags from lux.lux, you must do 1 of the following 2 alternatives:

-* Fully prefix them: #lux;Cons
-* Use the ; short-cut: #;Cons

 ##### Copyright (c) 2015-2016 Eduardo Julian.
 All rights reserved.